Non-improvability of sharp endpoint estimates: Results and proofs

 \section{Results and proofs}

 Throughout this text, $\RM$ and $\SN$ stand for $\sigma$-finite nonatomic measure spaces.
 Unless necessary, no further specification will be given at each occurrence.
-Given such $\RM$, we will denote by $\M\RM$ the collection of all $\mu$-measurable functions $f\colon\RR\to[-\infty,\infty]$.
+Where distinct domain and target function spaces for an operator are involved, we use $\RM$ and $\SN$ on the domain and target sides, respectively.
+Given such a measure space $\RM$, we will denote by $\M\RM$ the collection of all $\mu$-measurable functions $f\colon\RR\to[-\infty,\infty]$.
 By $\MOR$ we shall denote the subset of $\M\RM$ consisting of those functions which are finite $\mu$-a.e.~on $\RR$.